Rock opera: History

-Scott Mervis of the Pittsburgh Post-Gazette wrote that The Who's 1969 record Tommy was the first album to be billed as a rock opera.
+Scott Mervis of the Pittsburgh Post-Gazette wrote that the Who's 1969 record Tommy was the first album to be billed as a rock opera.
 The album tells the story of Tommy Walker, a "deaf, dumb and blind kid."
 Tommy displays the titular character's experiences with life and his relationship with his family.
 Although the band's guitarist Pete Townshend denied taking any influence from S.F.
 Sorrow, critics have compared Tommy to it.
 The Tommy album developed into other media, including a Seattle Opera production in 1971, an orchestral version by Lou Reizner in 1972, a film in 1975, and a Broadway musical in 1992.
 The original album has sold 20 million copies and has been inducted into the Grammy Hall of Fame.
-Tommy would also go on to influence On and On, a rap opera by The Fat Boys and American Idiot, a punk rock opera by Green Day, the latter of whom having made 21st Century Breakdown, another rock opera.
+Tommy would also go on to influence On and On, a rap opera by the Fat Boys and American Idiot, a punk rock opera by Green Day, the latter of whom having made 21st Century Breakdown, another rock opera.
 The Who had previously toyed with the concepts which would lead to the full-blown rock opera with their six-movement 1966 track "A Quick One, While He's Away".

 A rock opera that experienced commercial recording and Broadway success is Jesus Christ Superstar (1970), written by Andrew Lloyd Webber and Tim Rice, and in respect of which Lloyd Webber said "the piece was written as a rock album from the outset and set out from the start to tell the story through the music itself."
+In 1972, David Bowie released the rock opera The Rise and Fall of Ziggy Stardust and the Spiders from Mars.